 Happy bug free National Help a Horse Day!

 So, does all this effort paid off?
 You bet.
-Last year we had very few flies, no earwigs, ants or spiders, but we still have bees, which is great.
+Last year we had very few flies, no earwigs, ants or spiders, but we still had bees, which is great.
 We haul our manure to our neighbor’s compost pile, and she is happy because the DE that’s in the manure makes for amazing garden material.

 On a related subject, today is National Help a Horse Day, a national celebration and contest to raise awareness of the plight of horses.
 Equine rescues and sanctuaries are encouraged to host an event highlighting the work they do and showing community members how they can help.
-You can learn more about National Help a Horse Day here http://www.aspcapro.org/aspca-help-horse-day and check out the $100,000 grant pool for equine rescue groups.
+You can learn more about National Help a Horse Day here https://www.aspcapro.org/about-campaigns/aspca-help-horse-day-come-innovate-us and check out the $100,000 grant pool for equine rescue groups.

 You’re probably asking yourself - what exactly does that have to do with EP Minerals and diatomaceous earth?
 Believe it or not, it is all related.
 First, we are animal lovers here at EP, especially when it comes to horses, cats and dogs, and we love people who rescue them.
 I personally rescued a two year old horse off the racetrack, Café.

 Second, EP Minerals is committed to the environment and sustainable solutions.
 In addition to our mine reclamation efforts, we provide and maintain wildlife habitats in the areas that we mine and operate.
 Here in Nevada, that means wild horses, burros, and bighorn sheep.

 So, Happy National Help a Horse Day!
 And, remember to start now with DEsect insecticide.
 It's super effective.
 Bugs just can't become immune to it's mechanical action.